Tuesday, March 29, 2011

 The Parlange Plantation

 In 1870, Jules Bayonne, my great-grandfather, was employed as a domestic servant at the Parlange Plantation on the False River, New Roads, Louisiana.
 Parlange Plantation was built in 1754 by the Marquis Vincent de Ternant on land that was granted by the French crown and is still owned by his descendants today.
-The plantation became known as Parlange for Charles Parlange, a French nobleman, who married Marie Virginie, daughter of Claude Ternant, the son of Vincent and Virginie, his second cousin.
+The plantation became known as Parlange for Charles Parlange, a French nobleman, who married Marie Virginie Ternant, the second wife of Claude Vincent de Ternant.
+She married Charles Parlange in 1842 follwing the death of her husband Claude.

 The Bayonne Family Reunion was held from August 1-3, 2008 in Baton Rouge, Louisiana.
 On Saturday, August 2nd, Ms. Lucy Parlange gave us a tour of the grounds and the Parlange Plantation.
 She was a gracious hostess and we appreciated her hospitality to be able to walk in the footsteps our great-grandfather, Jules Bayonne.
 She suggested that we take a group picture which I will post in the next blog.